Frequently Asked Questions

 Student employees are not subject to nor eligible for sick leave, however, this does not mean that student employees should or must go to work when sick.
 The Student Employment program encourages on-campus employers to preemptively communicate departmental procedures and expectations should a student employee become sick (i.e. who to call, getting shifts covered, etc.) so that all involved are able to remain healthy and continue business operations.

-What assistance can be provided if a student employee is pregnant or nursing, or has a disability?
+What assistance can be provided if a student employee is pregnant, nursing, or has a disability?
 Accordion Closed

 Do students who work for Sodexo/Campus Dining receive free meals as part of their compensation?
 Accordion Closed

 Yes, Sodexo student employees receive one free meal at the Hot Spot or DuB dining halls per day (even on days they aren’t working).
 Students are still required to purchase a meal plan during their freshman year.
 For questions, contact email@example.com.

 Purpose of work and pay rates